 - Do not wear makeup or lotion on your face.

-- Your caregiver may give you medicine to help you stay calm and relaxed during the procedure.
+- Your healthcare provider may give you medicine to help you stay calm and relaxed during the procedure.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

 - Your healthcare provider will place eyedrops into your eyes.
 These include antibiotic eyedrops to help prevent infection and numbing drops to prevent pain.
 Your eyelashes and the area around your eyes will be cleaned.
 A speculum (eyelid holder) will gently hold your eyelids open to keep you from blinking.
 The laser will be programmed to correct your refraction error.

 - Your healthcare provider will remove the epithelium of your cornea with the laser.
 The epithelium is a thin layer of tissue that covers and protects the cornea.
 He will tell you to focus on a target light while he reshapes your cornea.
 It is important to keep your gaze focused on the light so the laser can work correctly.
 After your healthcare provider reshapes your cornea, he will give you additional antibiotic and numbing eyedrops.
 A soft bandage contact lens may be placed in each of your eyes to help the corneas heal.

 After your procedure:

 You will be taken to a room where you can rest.
 Healthcare providers will monitor you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 When healthcare providers see that you are okay, you will be able to go home.
 A bandage and protective clear plastic eye shield may be used to cover your eye.
 This will help remind you to not rub or touch your eye.

 - You cannot make it to your procedure.

 - You have questions or concerns about your procedure.